Free job training programs in Maryland.

-The state provides resources, some of which are federal government funded, in Maryland that offer a number of employment assistance programs.
-This includes job training, career counseling, education and much more.
-The services are offered to a wide range of clients, including those who are unemployed and seeking a job or to people who are just trying to develop a new skill.
+The state of Maryland provides resources, some of which are federal government funded, that offer a number of free employment assistance programs.
+They are part of the Workforce Exchange as well as One Stop services.
+This includes job training, career counseling, education and much more (find where to apply below).
+The programs are offered to a wide range of clients, including those who are unemployed and seeking a job or to people who are just trying to develop a new skill.

 Clients will generally be able to meet with a specialist or counselor for one on one support.
-Many of the programs are paid for by the government, and additional resources are offered for veterans, seniors, and youth.
+Many of the programs are paid for by the government, and additional Workforce Exchange resources are offered for veterans, seniors, and youth.
+There are local One Stop Centers as well that help people get new skills or job training.

 For example, veterans in Maryland will receive priority.
 The United States Department of Labor provides funding to the state for many of the employment services they offer.
 A requirement to those government grants is to ensure veterans are given priority for all training programs.
 They need to be notified first of any openings that may become available in their region.